 In assessing the realizability of deferred tax assets, we consider whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the temporary differences become deductible.
 We consider the scheduled reversal of deferred tax liabilities, projected future taxable income and tax-planning strategies in making this assessment.
-As of January 30, 2016 and January 31, 2015, we have a net deferred tax liability of \$87.2 million and \$89.1 million, respectively.
+As of January 28, 2017 and January 30, 2016, we have a net deferred tax liability of \$89.2 million and \$87.2 million, respectively.

-We have no material accrual for uncertain tax positions or interest or penalties related to income taxes as of January 30, 2016, January 31, 2015 or February 1, 2014, and have not recognized any material uncertain tax positions or interest or penalties related to income taxes during the fiscal years ended January 30, 2016, January 31, 2015 or February 1, 2014.
+We have no material accrual for uncertain tax positions or interest or penalties related to income taxes as of January 28, 2017 or January 30, 2016, and have not recognized any material uncertain tax positions or interest or penalties related to income taxes during fiscal years 2016, 2015 or 2014.